heptarch/heptarch.github.io/drafts/demon.md

 A small shape glowed and hummed in the darkness: a patchwork of triangles, folded in on itself like an origami ball.
-Susan gently pulled on a wire near her head, and the tug travelled obediently into the darkness.
+Susan gently pulled a wire near her head, and the tug travelled obediently into the darkness.
 A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leaned forward as if bowing.